bfeldpw/rayworld-ng/README.md

 *Teaser, further screenshots see below*

 ## Introduction
 My first steps in Zig, importing native C with Glfw and OpenGL for learning purposes.
-Code might be hacky in some places, hopefully improving while learning.
-OpenGL fixed function pipeline is used purely out of lazyness and the fact, that a simple vertical line (maybe textured) is all that is needed for a raycasting algorithm in its most simplistic form.
-Might switch to core profile later, but that's secondary.
-Same applies for parameters and resources, for now, the map is hardcoded as are parameters (nevertheless there are parameters and not some magic numbers ;-)).
+Code might be hacky in some places, hopefully improving while learning. ~~OpenGL fixed function pipeline is used purely out of lazyness and the fact, that a simple vertical line (maybe textured) is all that is needed for a raycasting algorithm in its most simplistic form.
+Might switch to core profile later, but that's secondary.~~ OpenGL core profile is used to be able to do optimisations and effects such as ambient occlusion using shaders.
+For now, the map is hardcoded as are parameters (nevertheless there are parameters and not some magic numbers ;-)).
 Later, a map, its features, and configuration should be loaded from files, of course.

 ## News
+**Next up** The next thing to tackle will most probably be something internal again.
+Since a lot of vertices are dynamically updated and send to the GPU in each frame, optimisation might be possible by using glStorageBuffer and persistent mapping via glMapBufferRange with persistence and coherence bits set.
+**2024-08-08** There was some time off due to another pet project.
+Nevertheless, several internal adjustments were made.
+This includes cleaning up the ray casting code structures to be prepared for further additions (floor casting, lights,...).
 **2023-12-09** OpenGL core profile has been merged to main branch.
 After a lot of work, the main functionality has been moved to modern OpenGL, this includes:
 * Ambient occlusion has been re-introduced (better, shader-based)
 * Framebuffer objects (FBO) have been implemented and are used for